Oualid El Hamdaoui

-Oualid El Hamdaoui (born 5 February 1993 in Bagnols-sur-Cèze) is a French born Moroccan professional footballer, who currently plays for Latvian club FK RFS.
+Oualid El Hamdaoui (born 5 February 1993) is a French professional footballer, who plays as a forward for Latvian club FK RFS.

 Career

-The striker played twelve games for the reserve team of AS Nancy B., before joined to Ligue 2 side FC Istres.
+El Hamdaoui played twelve games for the reserve team of AS Nancy B., before joined to Ligue 2 side FC Istres.
 He played only two games in the Ligue 2 for Istres.
 El Hamdaoui played since summer 2013 for Moroccan side COD Meknès.